EPIC-model/workshop/README.md

 | plot_histogram.py             | Make a histogram plot using parcel data.
 Check the different options with `--help`.
 | plot_interesected_ellipses.py | Create a cross section plot where all intersection ellipses are displayed.

+Information how to use these scripts is printed when running with the flag `--help`, e.g. `plot_cross_sections.py --help`.

 ##### Example:
 When you run the moist bubble case with the default settings, you can create a parcel cross section plot with
 ```bash